samarasleal/solitaire-speech-features-ml/README.md

 ## Overview

 This repository is part of the SOLITAIRE project.
-It contains a dataset package with non-identifiable speech features derived from hikikomori patients undergoing cognitive behavioral therapy (CBT), along with code developed for machine learning-based speech analysis in depression assessment.
+It contains the code developed for machine learning-based speech analysis in depression assessment.
 The package supports reproducible analysis of acoustic features and their association with depression-related clinical outcomes.

-> Note: This package is associated with the broader clinical project repository.
+> Note: This package is associated with the broader clinical project repository in Zenodo.
 The main project DOI will be added once available.

 The resource includes:

-- segment-level acoustic features derived from speech recordings of 35 patients across 8 CBT sessions;
 - Python scripts for feature processing and machine learning-based speech analysis;
 - documentation describing the speech-feature columns;
 - citation information for the associated publication and Zenodo record.